Being taken for granted sucks. Let's how to stop being taken for granted by your spouse once you guys have gotten rich.

 Here are some of my suggestion for you, Jim.
 I hope the community will share their own suggestions as well.

 1) Tell her exactly how you feel.
-Sharing a feeling is an absolute.
-You can’t be judged for how you feel because your feelings are real.
-It’s important to tell your spouse exactly what is making you feel terrible.
+Sharing a feeling is an absolute and your feelings are real.
+It's important to tell your spouse exactly what is making you feel terrible.
 Do not let resentment build up.
 If you are afraid that your business might one day disappear, tell her.
 If you feel her inaction is causing you anxiety, speak up.
 Explain to her about your own prior financial difficulties and how you feel it necessary to work and save as much as possible when times are good.

 2) Explain to her exactly what you do to earn.
 Ever since we were kids, it's felt incredibly annoying to work with someone who doesn't pull his or her weight, especially if you go above and beyond.
 It's imperative you tell her exactly how much work you do to provide a better life for the both of you.
 The more she knows that you wake up at 6am every morning to speak to East Coast clients about business, the more she should appreciate you.
 If she continues to wake up hours after you with no idea what you do, then she can't be faulted.
 Send her calendar invites about your events or share your entire schedule with her so she is more aware.